regen-network/governance/proposals/2021-12-regen-registry-credit-class-creator/README.md

 # Credit Class Creator - Regen Registry

-Version: 1

 ## Introduction

-This proposal is a parameter change proposal to add a multisig address owned and operated by members of the [Regen Registry](https://registry.regen.network/) team to the list of approved credit class creators.
+This is a parameter change proposal to add a multisig address managed by members of Regen Network Development (RND) to the list of allowed credit class creators.
+RND staff are applying on behalf of [Regen Registry](https://registry.regen.network/), what is envisioned to become a community governed registry program owned and operated by experts committed to ecological regeneration.

 This proposal was written following the guidelines in [Process For Becoming a Credit Class Creator](https://github.com/regen-network/governance/blob/main/proposals/2021-09-regen-ledger-v2-signalling/credit-class-creator-process.md).
 The goal of this document is to demonstrate the qualifications of Regen Registry for being an approved credit class creator.
 This document includes the following:

 -   overview of Regen Registry
 -   explanation of how Regen Registry plans to manage credits on behalf of community members